ericd-1qbit/the_temple/project_management/1Qbit Performance Review 2022.md

 1.Summarize your progress to-date. *

+Two sets of objectives have been articulated:

+- General (by myself)

+- specific to reach seniority in my position
+	-   Mentoring other junior members of the team and provide technical feedback on their daily challenges
+		- I am actively supporting my team members in solving questions around git, python and anything pro
+	-   Show technical ability in understanding complex states-of-the-art generative models, provide fast and reliable prototyping of the existing research
+	-   Contributing and leading the technical work in reproducing the results from the latest generative model research
+	-   Provide technical inputs for training large ML models
+	-   Taking initiative to explore the bottleneck of the existing workflow, coming up with potential solutions, in particular independently create tasks in the backlog and being able to propose concrete timeline to tackle the tasks efficiently

 2.If applicable, identify relevant project managers/leaders that can speak to your progress on certain skills/behaviours.
+- Ehsan Zahedinjiad
+- Clemens Adolphs

 3.You're 6 months into the year, what priorities do you need to set (including competencies/skills you want to develop) so that you successfully achieve your objectives by year end? *